 Overview

-Students share their prior knowledge and work in small groups to construct the life cycle of an aquatic insect found in Toohey Forest.
-Students then investigate a water sample to identify a range of aquatic invertebrates at different life cycle stages and discuss their common features.
-Using a digital microscope with live feed to a large screen TV, students view and discuss the life cycle stages of the aquatic animals they have collected, enabling them to view a variety of eggs, larvae/nymphs and adults.
+Students share their prior knowledge and work as a small group to construct the life cycle of an insect found in Toohey Forest.
+Students investigate a water sample to identify a range of aquatic animals and identify whether or not they go through metamorphosis.
+Using a large digital microscope students view and discuss the physical characteristics of animals at different life cycle stages.

-Students correctly order 3D models of an insect and a plant and complete a sketch of both.
+Students correctly order life cycle models of an insect and a plant and complete a labelled sketch.

-‘Bugsy the Entomologist’ returns at the end of the day so students can share their learning about life cycles of metamorphic and non-metamorphic animals.
+The character returns at the end of the day so students can share their learning about life cycles of plants as well as metamorphic and non-metamorphic animals.

-The program concludes with students getting up close and personal with live animals such as, stick insects and lizards, with a focus on the life cycle of each animal.
+The program concludes with students meeting some of our animals such as stick insects and lizards, with a focus on the life cycle of each animal.

 Curriculum Intent